pcorey/pcorey.github.io/_posts/2016-05-30-anatomy-of-an-assessment.markdown

 tags: ["Meteor", "Security", "Process"]
 ---

+__Unfortunately I’m no longer offering Meteor security assessments as a professional service.
+If you’re interested in securing your Meteor application, please check out [Secure Meteor](https://www.securemeteor.com/).
+This post will remain published for historical reasons.__

 I’ve been quitely offering Meteor security assessments as a service for nearly a year now.
 In that time, I’ve worked with some amazing teams to analyze and assess the state of security in their Meteor applications.

 An assessment is an in-depth, hands-on dive into your Meteor application.
 The goal of each assessment is to tease out any weak points that may leave your application susceptible to malicious users and outside attackers.